dhis2/dhis2-docs/src/developer/web-api/data-exchange.md

 #### Get source data

-The aggregate data for the source request of an aggregated data exchange can be retrieved with a GET request to the following endpoint:
+The aggregate data for the source request of an aggregated data exchange can be retrieved in the analytics data format with a GET request to the following endpoint:

 ```
 GET /api/aggregateDataExchanges/{id}/sourceData